dead-claudia/eslint-config-isiahmeadows/README.md

 -   **isiahmeadows/browser**, **isiahmeadows/worker**

     Presets for my web projects.
-If either of these are used with anything else, include it first (e.g. with isiahmeadows/node or isiahmeadows/commonjs).
-It is not advisable to use both together, as in practice, no runtime actually supports both simultaneously.
+If either of these are used with anything else, like in Browserify, include this first (e.g. with isiahmeadows/node or isiahmeadows/commonjs), because many other configs have overrides for this.

 -   **isiahmeadows/commonjs**